 Americans for Oxford Inc.

 If you are a resident of the USA, you can give to LMH via Americans for Oxford, Inc., the University's primary charitable organisation in North America, and has been determined by the United States Internal Revenue Service to be a tax-exempt public charity with 501(c)(3) status.
-To make make a donation to LMH via Americans for Oxford Inc., please contact them directly via the Americans for Oxford Inc. website.
+To make a single or recurring donation to LMH via Americans for Oxford Inc., please contact them directly via the Americans for Oxford Inc. website.

 Transnational Giving Europe (TGE)

 Depending upon where you live in Europe, you may be able to give tax-effectively to LMH, using one of the agencies subscribing to TGE, a network of philanthropic institutions collaborating to foster charitable giving within Europe and covers 19 countries.
 LMH is registered to accept donations from these countries.
-For more information and to make a tax effective gift to LMH within your country, please contact the relevant agency within TGE.
+For more information and to make a tax effective gift to LMH within your country, please use this online form, or contact the relevant agency within TGE.
 We advise that you let us know when you have made such a gift so that we can ensure its safe receipt.